Stem Cells & Stem Cell Therapy

 Other stem cell-based therapies

-We use stem cells to improve the healing response in our articular cartilage paste grafting technique.
+We use progenitor cells to improve the healing response in our articular cartilage paste grafting technique.
 In an arthritic or chondral lesion, marrow stem cells are exposed.
 A paste graft of cartilage and bone is mixed with those marrow cells to stimulate healing.
-We also release marrow stem cells to speed the healing of meniscus tears.
-At times difficult to repair tears can be successfully repaired with growth factor and stem cell augmentation.
+We also release marrow cells to speed the healing of meniscus tears and usually add amniotic cells and growth factors to augment the healing process.

-Essentially, stem cells deliver the growth factors to the repair site.
-There, the stem cell either produces or recruits the growth factors that speed up the rate of repair and increase the quality of tissue regenerated.
+Essentially, stem cells deliver the growth factors and other healing stimulants to the repair site.
+At the site of injury or arthritis, the stem cell influences the healing rate and quality of healing.